Arcoth/VTMPL/README.md

 VTMPL - Variadic Template Meta Programming Library
 ---

-This is a template meta programming library which uses the powerful variadic template feature introduced into C++ with the latest official C++ standard, ISO C++11.
+VTMPL is a lightweight template meta programming (TMP) library which uses the powerful variadic template feature introduced into C++ with the 2011 ISO C++ standard.

-It makes uses of variadic templates to ease the definition of various compile-time mechanisms and is powerful yet lightweight.
+It makes use of parameter packs to ease the definition of various compile-time mechanisms.
-Some headers can be used on their own; they just depend on some definitions in typedefs.hxx, which you can provide yourself.
+Using the random.hxx-header, you can even create pseudo random numbers at compile time, seeding it with the current time (provided by the __TIME__ macro).

-Some parts are also written in C++1Y and use the "relaxing constraints on constexpr functions"-feature.
+Some headers can be used on their own; they just depend on definitions in typedefs.hxx, which you can provide yourself (or copy&paste them inside the header).

-If you know your compiler supports it (but doesn't define the __cplusplus macro greater than 201103), define the macro VTMPL_RELAX_CONSTEXPR_FUNC as 1.
+Parts are also written in C++14 (the latest official ISO standard) and use the "relaxing constraints on constexpr functions"- and "string literal operator templates"-features.
-Same applies to STRING_LITERAL_OPERATOR_TEMPLATES, which is used for the definition of VTMPL_STRING.
+If you know your compiler supports them (but doesn't define the __cplusplus macro greater than 201103, which indicates C++14-support), define the macro VTMPL_RELAX_CONSTEXPR_FUNC (or STRING_LITERAL_OPERATOR_TEMPLATES, respectively) as 1.

 ---